BaileyLuu/gs/README.md

 ## Problem Description

 Google Scholar allows authors to export their published works in BibTex/EndNote/RefMan/CSV but without including the number of citations (e.g Cited By #) for each of their work.
-What if a scholar put their selected articles (in citation format) on resume and want to know the total of citations?
+What if a scholar put their selected articles (in citation format) on resume and want to know the total of citations of their selected articles?

 ## Project Structure
 ``` sh